odoo/documentation/website/optimize/seo.rst

 ----------------

 Display the Twitter feeds with customer satifaction on your website.
-THis will increase the number of tweets and shares.
+This will increase the number of tweets and shares.

 Test Your Website
 =================